 The AlorAir Commercial Water Damage Restoration Dehumidifier has a strong, water-proof design that allows it to work within basements of any temperature.
 It works within basements that are no more than 2,300 square-feet, and it’s capable of removing 85 pints of moisture from the air, within a single day.

 The AlorAir Basement/Crawlspace Dehumidifier is made out of exceptionally strong materials, and is capable of being used in many different spaces.
-This includes basements and crawl spaces, but it can be used in many other areas, as well.
-The maximum amount of space it can dehumidify is 2,600 square-feet, which is great for large basements.
+This includes basements and crawls spaces, but it can be used in many other areas, as well.
+The maximum amount of space it can dehumidify is 2,600 square feet, which is great for large basements.

 In a single twenty-four-hour period, it’s capable of removing 90 pints of moisture.
 Along with that, it can operate in freezing temperatures due to its use of a Hot Gas Valve Defrosting System, and internal corrosion protection on the dehumidification coils that it uses.